bglynch/code_scratchpad/blog/parsing-the-property-price-register-part-1/blog-text.md

     return postcode
 ```

-Now we can sucessfully extract a Dublin Postcode from an address
+> Now we can successfully extract a Dublin Postcode from an address
+>

-#### Create a funciton to remove Dublin Postcode from an address
+#### Remove Dublin Postcode from an address

 ##### Postcode removal tests